sibtc/askvitor/README.md

 \# | Question | URL
 --|----------|-----
+0002 | How to dynamically filter ModelChoice's queryset in a ModelForm? | [Read more](https://github.com/sibtc/askvitor/tree/master/0002)
 0001 | Getting form data to appear in URL and for use in the next view | [Read more](https://github.com/sibtc/askvitor/tree/master/0001)

 # Have a question about Django?